NellielProject/Nelliel/documentation/development/basic-guidelines.md

  - Constants must be ALL CAPS and prefixed with `NEL_` or `NELLIEL_`.

 ## Functions, Classes and Structure
  - Procedural is not evil.
 OOP is not the Holy Grail.
-Functional is fine too.
+A functional is fine too.
 Use what makes sense for a given situation.
  - Function names should be prefixed with `nel_`
  - Classes should be within the `Nelliel` namespace.
  - If a class instance or mutable variable needs to be accessible in a global scope it must be encapsulated inside a function.
+ - When mutable variables are defined in global space during early initialization, they must be unset when their purpose is complete.

 ## SQL and Queries
 All schemas and queries should follow SQL standard (ANSI) when reasonably possible.
 When something is not covered in the standard then a commonly implemented alternative can be used.
 If there is none widely used, a RDBMS-specific option may be added to the `SQLCompatibility` class.